Growing a Rhipsalis? Here’s What You Know

 When this starts happening, make some changes in the watering schedule.
 Water the plant only when the top layer of the soil starts to dry out.
 Do not water the plant if the soil is still moist, or even damp.
 Water it only when the soil starts turning dry.

 Also, see to it that water does not accumulate on the top of the planter above the soil layer.
 If this happens, the potting mix isn’t suitable to be planting Rhipsalis.

 The Rhipsalis is known to be a non-toxic plant.
 It is not toxic for human beings, and neither for animals such as cats, dogs, horses, etc. But it cannot be said for all the Rhipsalis varieties.

 In some cases, pets might suffer from mild reactions to consuming Rhipsalis.
-Thus, the Rhipsalis plant should be better not ingested.
+Thus, it is advisable that the Rhipsalis plant is better not ingested.